Skip to main content

 what copilot can do

-Copilot can answer questions about your project's RFIs, Submittals, and Specifications.
+Copilot can answer questions about your project's RFIs, Submittals, Drawings, Specifications, and Documents.
 It can also answer questions about how to do something in Procore based on information from Procore's support site.

 To learn more about what kinds of questions Copilot can answer, and what information it can reference in your project to provide answers, see What can I ask Copilot?